Edenridge Cavalier King Charles Spaniels

 Syringomyelia is a painful disease caused by pressure abnormalities when the skull is effectively too small for the brain.
 It is common in some lines of Cavalier King Charles Spaniels.
 It is vital that breeders never breed from a dog who has shown any signs of the disease.
 Ideally, breeding dogs should be MRI scanned to prove they are free from the condition.

 My name is Chris; I live in the beautiful Hunter Valley, NSW with my husband and a wonderful menagerie of dogs including my Cavaliers, Tibetan Spaniels and a German Shepherd, plus two horses and a Ragdoll cat.
 I have owned and loved Cavaliers since 1992 and first began showing them in 1996 with some lovely successes to date.
 I'm an ANKC registered breeder of Cavalier King Charles Spaniels and Tibetan Spaniels.

 Why we got involved in breeding

 My first husband and I originally owned and bred German Shepherds but when we separated he kept the dogs.
 I missed having a dog and decided to move to a smaller breed.
-I attended a few dog shows and spotted the most beautiful tricolour Cavalier puppy and instantly fell in love.
+I attended a few dog shows and spotted the most beautiful tricolour Cavalier puppy.
 There my passion for this lovely breed began and I have owned and loved Cavaliers since 1992.
-In 2020 I discovered the cute cheekiness of Tibetan Spaniels and have since added two gorgeous Tibbies to our family as well.
+In 2020 I added Tibetan Spaniels to our family.
+Their quirky, super cute personalities and clown like antics never fail to me laugh.
 I have always bred for soundness, correct size and type with the ultimate aim of raising happy, healthy, well-adjusted dogs with outgoing personalities.